-Depending on the type of pump you choose (manual or electric), how you pump will vary.
+How you use your breast pump will depend on the type of pump you choose (manual or electric).

 Moms who are going to be pumping a lot will want to consider a double electric pump that will allow them to pump both breasts at once.
 It’s a time saver being able to pump both at once, and you won’t have to do any work.
 They are much more expensive however than manual pumps.

 - You need to encourage what is known as letdown.
 Letdown is milk moving from the back of the breast to the front.
 You can gently massage your breasts or place a warm washcloth on your breasts (source) to encourage letdown.